 More concerning is the heat generated by the Blade 15.
 It doesn’t get hot enough to become uncomfortable to touch or make you worried it’s about to explode like a boiled egg in a microwave, but it’s still alarming to think all those pricey components are getting a roasting.

-The RTX 2080 configuration of the Razer Blade 15 only has one storage option: 512GB.
+The RTX Razer Blade 15 laptops have a max storage option of 512GB.
 That’s pretty stingy.
 With GTA V taking up 70GB alone, it won’t take many AAA games to clog up the Blade’s storage.

 Onto more positive news, the RTX 2080 model of the Razer Blade 15 showcases excellent read and write speeds at 3280.8 MB/s and 1859.6 MB/s respectively.
 I haven’t seen any other gaming laptop match these scores in the past six months.
 This means the Razer Blade 15 will be seriously nippy when saving or loading files stored in the laptop.